Find out what you need to know before you do the Firearms Safety Course.

 After you've passed the course

-You do not need to let us know that you’ve attended the Firearms Safety Course as we are automatically notified of your attendance and the results.
+You do not need to let us know that you’ve attended the course as we are automatically notified of your attendance and the results.

 It’s a good idea for new firearms users to find a mentor.
 You can join a shooting or hunting club, an association, or partner with an experienced shooter to build on knowledge and skills.